dzikoysk/reposilite/reposilite-site/docs/authorization.md

 ```

 ### Revoke tokens
-You can revoke token using the `token revoke <alias>` command in Reposilite CLI.
+You can revoke token using the `token-revoke <alias>` command in Reposilite CLI.
 ```bash
 $ token-revoke root
 14:20:03.834 INFO | Token for 'root' has been revoked